Mobilising locally-led action for restoration and governance in Mount Marsabit, Kenya

 Context

-Water is scarce in Marsabit county and good grazing areas for the predominantly pastoral people, especially in the dry season, are limited.
-The Mount Marsabit dryland forest ecosystem is an oasis in the surrounding arid and semi-arid landscape.
-The grasslands neighbouring the forest receive more rainfall because of its relative elevation and its proximity to the Mount Marsabit forest and therefore it provides an invaluable dry season grazing area for the pastoral communities who herd their cattle on the landscape.
-Wildlife including the dryland-adapted ‘special 5’ such as the Gerenuk (The Gerenuk gets all of its water from the plants it eats and never has to drink), roam freely between the Mount Marsabit National park and the surrounding grasslands.
-This has been a cause of tension as the elephants have destroyed valuable infrastructure in search of water, and the hyenas sometimes hunt the pastoralists' cattle.
-The area is also critical for the livelihoods of these pastoral people, and increasing droughts expected for the region may have devastating effects.
-Limited involvement by the communities in the management of the area has resulted in land degradation, human-wildlife conflict, and intercommunity conflict, and is impacting the adaptive capacity of local ecosystems.
+Wildlife, including the dryland-adapted ‘special 5,’ such as the Gerenuk (which derives all its water from the plants it eats and never needs to drink), roam freely between Mount Marsabit National Park and the surrounding grasslands.
+This situation has led to tension, as elephants have damaged valuable infrastructure in their search for water, and hyenas occasionally hunt pastoralists' cattle.
+The area is critical for the livelihoods of these pastoral communities, and the increasing droughts anticipated for the region may have devastating consequences.
+Limited involvement of the communities in managing the area has resulted in land degradation, human-wildlife conflict, and inter-community disputes, undermining local ecosystems' adaptive capacity.

 Project objectives